oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-02-props-02-document.md

   MIT OR any-OSI
 ```

+When choosing a license expression, CSAF issuing parties SHALL consider to use a permissive license to enable the flow of information
+through the ecosystem.

+> Restrictive licenses can prevent users to easily utilize tools that are hosted in the cloud as the tool providers cannot pre-import
+> CSAF document but users need at least to activate the sources themselves.
+> This applies for both, commercial and non-commercial, services and tools.

 #### Document Property - Notes{#document-property-notes}

 Document notes (`notes`) of value type Notes Type (`notes_t`) holds notes associated with the whole document.